SAFEGUARDING/CHILD PROTECTION POLICY

 A cause for concern may arise from disclosure, observation or reports.

-Disclosure – e.g. a child may approach you and tell you that they are being ‘hurt ‘or may disclose past abuse.
-In this situation no matter how shocking, the revelation you must remain calm for the benefit of the young child/person.
-You must never pass judgement, although you may reassure the child the child/young person that whatever has happened was not their fault.
-If you have any concerns at all, no matter how insignificant they may seem you must record them on a Cause for Concern form as they help to build the bigger picture.
+Disclosure – e.g. a child may approach you and tell you that they are being ‘hurt‘ or may disclose past abuse.
+In this situation, no matter how shocking the revelation, personnel must remain calm for the benefit of the child/young person.
+One must never pass judgement, although the child/young person may be reassured that whatever has happened was not their fault.
+If there are any concerns at all, no matter how insignificant they may seem, it must be recorded by the concerned personnel on a Cause for Concern form, as they help to build the bigger picture.
 Please see the procedure for dealing with a disclosure.

 Reporting – another child or young person, a parent, a carer or other individual may inform you that they think a child or young person is being harmed or at risk.